GeneralProducts/day-of-code/_posts/2018-09-05-set-up-your-environment.md

 ## Text editor

-This is where you will type your code.
+A text editor is where you will type your code.
 The installation instructions prompt you to download Sublime.
 If you prefer another text editor such as VS Code or Atom, download that to your computer.

 ## Command line

-This is where you will run your code.
+The command line is where you will run your code.
 On the Mac, the command line is called the [Terminal](glossary#terminal).
 On Windows, it's called the [Command Prompt](glossary#command-prompt).
 Either way, it is the means by which you can type instructions to your computer.

 You don't need to install anything: these apps ship with your computer and the installation instructions introduce you to them.